AdobeDocs/certification.en/help/certifications/how-to-get-certified.md

 | 25-49 | 25% |
 | 50+ | 33% |

+>[!TAB Vouchers]

+The Adobe Digital Experience Certification Program is moving to a new platform this fall!
+The new Adobe Certification Portal will offer technical training as well as an improved user experience for certification candidates.

+As part of the portal, we have designed a new [Adobe Voucher Center](https://certification.adobe.com/certifications/vouchers?tab=purchase-vouchers-tab){target="_blank"}, which is launching on September 23, 2024.
+This new system for purchasing and managing vouchers is more robust, easier to navigate, and offers enhanced reporting options for admins.

+Any vouchers you have already purchased through Xvoucher will be available on the Adobe Certification Portal within 72 hours of this transition.
+After you have logged in, go to the [Adobe Voucher Center](https://certification.adobe.com/certifications/vouchers?tab=purchase-vouchers-tab){target="_blank"} to view your active vouchers and voucher history, and purchase new vouchers.

+**Important dates to remember:**

+**September 23, 2024, 12:01 AM ET**
+* Vouchers can no longer be purchased on Xvoucher.
+* Voucher purchasing will be available in the [Adobe Voucher Center](https://certification.adobe.com/certifications/vouchers?tab=purchase-vouchers-tab){target="_blank"}.
+* Exams can still be scheduled from the [Adobe Credential Management System](https://www.certmetrics.com/adobe/){target="_blank"}.

+**September 25, 2024 at 8:00 AM ET**
+* Vouchers from your Xvoucher account will appear in the [Adobe Voucher Center](https://certification.adobe.com/certifications/vouchers?tab=purchase-vouchers-tab){target="_blank"}.

+**At-a-glance FAQ**

++++What happens to existing vouchers?

+Any vouchers you have already purchased through Xvoucher will be available on the Adobe Certification Portal on September 25, 2024 at 8:00 AM ET.
+You may still use these vouchers for scheduling exams.
+The numbers will not change even after the transition away from Xvoucher.

++++

++++How do I purchase vouchers on the Adobe Certification Portal?

+Go to the [Adobe Voucher Center](https://certification.adobe.com/certifications/vouchers?tab=purchase-vouchers-tab){target="_blank"} and add the desired number of vouchers to your cart.
+As long as you are logged in with your partner email, your partner discount will be applied.

+For a demo on voucher purchasing, view this [video](https://video.tv.adobe.com/v/3434122){target="_blank"}.

++++

++++How do I assign and manage vouchers for my team?

+This [video](https://video.tv.adobe.com/v/3434581){target="_blank"} provides a detailed overview of the Adobe Voucher Center's admin features.

++++

++++Where can I view my team's vouchers?

+Your team's vouchers will be visible in the [Adobe Voucher Center](https://certification.adobe.com/certifications/vouchers?tab=purchase-vouchers-tab){target="_blank"}.

++++

++++Where can my team members view their assigned vouchers?

+Individuals can view their assigned vouchers in their [account](https://certification.adobe.com/user/purchases){target="_blank"} on the Adobe Certification Portal.

++++

++++How do I start my purchase order onboarding in the new system?

+Please see the last question in our [Voucher FAQ](https://certification.adobe.com/certifications/vouchers?tab=faq-vouchers-tab){target="_blank"}: "What is the process for paying with a Purchase Order?"

++++

+**Questions?**

+Please visit the detailed [Voucher FAQ](https://certification.adobe.com/certifications/vouchers?tab=faq-vouchers-tab){target="_blank"} on our website.

 >[!TAB Certification vendors]

 The Adobe Digital Experience Certification Program partners with vendors to help support the program's initiatives and goals.
 Here are the vendors and their contact information: